Early Slavs: Military organization

-Procopius noted that the Slavs attacked without military formation, but his description of Slavic archaic weaponry and military strategy is probably from a biased and misunderstood viewpoint, as would be highly improbable that poorly armed and organized military groupes could manage successful invasions, plunders and conquests against the Byzantine empire, overthrow the Avars and resist Franks expansion.
-Initially of lighter armament, since the end of the 6th and in the 7th century can be observed second phase of Slavic armament including heavier defensive armaments of more professional warriors particularly in Southeastern Europe.
+Procopius noted that the Slavs attacked without military formation, but his description of Slavic archaic weaponry and military strategy is probably from a biased and misunderstood viewpoint, as it would have been highly improbable for poorly armed and organized military groups to manage successful invasions, plundering and conquests against the Byzantine empire, as well as overthrowing the Avars and resisting Frankish expansion.
+Initially of lighter armament, a second phase of Slavic armament can be observed by the end of the 6th and in the 7th century, including heavier defensive armaments for more professional warriors, particularly in Southeastern Europe.

-Historical accounts show that alongside people's army existed military leaders and development of professional warriors (who were also hired as mercenaries) even before the mid-6th century.
-The egalitarian socitey was steadily transforming into a stable military-social hierarchy.
+Historical accounts show that military leaders and a developing class of professional warriors (who were also hired as mercenaries) were already in existence before the mid-6th century.
+The egalitarian society was steadily transforming into a stable military-social hierarchy.
 Archaeological findings associated with professional warriors and military leaders were particularly found in Southeastern and Eastern Europe, and Slavic cultures (of Prague, Ipotești–Cândești, Penkovka and Kolochin).
-In the Prague culture the elite artefacts mostly imitate or traditionally originate from the Avars, while in other Slavic cultures have Byzantine and Roman-Germanic (Lombards) influences.
+In the Prague culture the elite artefacts mostly imitate or traditionally originate from the Avars, while other Slavic cultures have Byzantine and Roman-Germanic (Lombards) influences.

 In 550, what was considered a small Slavic military group, consisted of some 3,000 men who invaded Thrace, winning several open battles against Byzantines and conquering fortresses.
-Mention of larger Slavic detachments (as army, mass, multitude), and Byzantine army loses (even when having 15,000 troops and being "outnumbered" by the Slavs), also point toward a well organized and numerous Slavic population.
+Mentions of larger Slavic detachments (as army, mass, multitude), and Byzantine army loses (even when having 15,000 troops and being "outnumbered" by the Slavs), also point toward a well organized and numerous Slavic population.